nixonyh/rectree/README.md

 boxes (AABB).
 In **Rectree**, these are represented as rectangles, hence the name "rect-tree".

+## Layout Rules

+1. The only data that can flow down the tree is `Constraint`.
+2. The only data that can flow up the tree is `Size`.
+3. Each child, no matter the order, will recieve the same `Constraint` from the parent.
+4. Same `Constraint` should result in the same `Size` for a given unmodified node.

 ## Join the community!

 You can join us on the [Voxell discord server](https://discord.gg/Mhnyp6VYEQ).